 Volunteering with CAMRT

-CAMRT has many opportunities for members to volunteer.
-These opportunities allow members to build their experience in areas of personal interest, to contribute back to the profession, and also to enjoy meeting other MRTs from throughout the country.
-Please check back often for opportunities currently available at CAMRT!
+CAMRT has many opportunities for members wishing to volunteer.
+These opportunities allow members to build their experience in areas of personal interest, to contribute back to the profession, and also to enjoy meeting other MRTs throughout the country.
+Please check back often for volunteer opportunities with CAMRT!

 Current Opportunities